Chart Color Schemes

 Rhodes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
-Notable ones are Rhodes Recreation Centre, Marquet and Mary, Rhodes Bay, and Harmony - Rhodes Central East.
-The following details those most relevant:.
+AreaSearch has identified 14 projects that may impact this region.
+Notable projects are Rhodes Recreation Centre, Marquet and Mary, Rhodes Bay, and Harmony - Rhodes Central East.
+The following details projects likely most relevant:.

 Professional plan users can use the search below to filter and access additional projects.